Novo Airão

 Novo Airão (or New Airão) is a municipality located in the state of Amazonas in northern Brazil on the Rio Negro River about 180 km upstream of Manaus.
-Its population was 19,928 (2020) and its area is 37,771 km².
-The town is reachable both by river and road.
+Its population was 19,928 (2020) and its area is 37,771 km2.
+The town is accessible by both river and road.

 History

-The region where New Airão now exists was originally inhabited by Indigenous people, including Waimiri-Atroari, Crichanã, Carabinari and Jauaperi.
-In 1668, Jesuits founded a settlement at the mouth of the Jaú River named Santo Elias de Jau.
+The region where New Airão now exists was originally inhabited by Indigenous people, including the Waimiri-Atroari, Crichanã, Carabinari and Jauaperi peoples.
+In 1668, Brazilian Jesuits founded a settlement at the mouth of the Jaú River named Santo Elias de Jau.
 This settlement is believed to have been the second or third nucleus of settlement organized by the Portuguese in Amazonian lands.
-In 1759, the village was elevated to a town with the name Airão by Joaquim de Melo Póvoas, first governor of the captaincy of São José do Rio Negro.
-Later, the district around Airão became part of Manaus and when it was dismembered in 1938, became New Airão.
+In 1759, the village was elevated to a town with the name Airão by Joaquim de Melo Póvoas, the first governor of the captaincy of São José do Rio Negro.
+Later, the district around Airão became part of Manaus.
+When it was dissolved in 1938 it became Novo Airão (New Airão).

-Conservation
+Geography

 The municipality contains part of the Anavilhanas National Park, a 350018 ha conservation unit that was originally an ecological station created in 1981, as well half of the Jau National Park, declared by UNESCO Natural Heritage of Humanity.

 It holds about 24% of the Rio Negro Left Bank Environmental Protection Area, a 611008 ha sustainable use conservation area created in 1995.

 It also contains the 146028 ha Rio Negro State Park North Section, created in 1995.

 To the south of the state park the municipality contains about 60% of the Rio Negro Right Bank Environmental Protection Area, a 1140990 ha sustainable use conservation unit that controls use of an area of Amazon rainforest along the Rio Negro above the junction with the Solimões River.